 No. Salary is not an approved use of funding for any PI (lead-PI or co-PI).

 ORE expects to fund multiple proposals from each category.

 Evaluation panels comprised of UT faculty and external program officers (if appropriate) will be convened for each category.
 These panels will score and recommend proposals for funding.
 Since this program is new, we have not earmarked specific amounts of funding for any single category.
 Based on the number of proposals and individual panel recommendations, ORE in cooperation with the Deans will make final funding decisions for each category.

 If I have had (or have) money from NSF, NIH, EPA, NOAA, DOE, etc. throughout my career (and my collaborator has USDA money) would I still qualify?
 Is there a problem in asking for funds to support the development of a new project that could go to NSF or USDA if we have had money from them in the past?

 If a new agency cannot be identified, new programs or research directions within a previous agency qualify.
 In the external sponsor identification portion of the proposal, an effort should be made to seek funding from new program managers and new areas of research.
 The purpose of the seed is to provide results that are required to be successful.

-You can have a collaborator at UTIA but they are not eligible for funding from the UTK seed program.
-They can contribute toward the research but their effort must be covered by UTIA funds.
-If you’re co-PI is UTIA, we might consider it if there is a 50/50 split (UTK/UTIA) on the funding.
-Since it would still require a 20% cost share of the total UTK amount from your college/department.
-You should get UTIA’s approval before submittal.
+You can have a collaborator at UTIA or any other institution of higher education that can provide funding but they are not eligible for funding from the UT/UTSI seed program.
+They can contribute toward the research but their effort must be covered by their funds.
+Since it would still require a 20% cost share of the total UT/UTSI amount from your college/department.
+You should get the other institution’s approval before submittal.